cockroachdb/docs/v2.1/insert.md

 ## Required privileges

 The user must have the `INSERT` [privilege](privileges.html) on the table.
+To use `ON CONFLICT`, the user must also have the `SELECT` privilege on the table.
-To use `ON CONFLICT DO UPDATE`, the user must also have the `UPDATE` privilege on the table.
+To use `ON CONFLICT DO UPDATE`, the user must additionally have the `UPDATE` privilege on the table.

 ## Synopsis